10 St John Street

 2) Ashbourne to Belper Openwood Gate & Belper to Ripley: 1830-61.
 Ashbourne to Belper is the present day A517.

-By mid-late 1860s, the Marquis of Granby tavern/public house had closed and was replaced by Granby House occupied by tailors, first Samuel Bagshaw, and then in 1872 by Henry Hood (& Son) who occupied the premises until 1910.
+By early-1869, the Marquis of Granby inn had closed and was rebuilt/renovated and named Granby House occupied by tailors, first Samuel Bagshaw, and then in 1872 by Henry Hood (& Son) who occupied the premises until 1910.
 One of Ashbourne’s famous yards, Hood’s Yard, is named after the tailor, and is on the east side of Granby House between 12 and 14 St John St.

 In 1910, Hood’s were succeeded by Thomas Moult who appear to have gone into liquidation in late 1941.